fathym/eac/docs/getting-started/overview.md

 > **NOTE** - There are a number of different ways to configure the application and how it handles a request.
 It also provides a container to manage security and server-side file modifications.

-In the next example we will expand on this blog by adding in some HTML, leveraging additional Fathym Runtime features and changing up our deployment artifact.
+In the next example we will expand on this app by adding in some HTML, leveraging additional Fathym Runtime features and changing up our deployment artifact.